apiwatz-lee/apiwatz-lee/README.md

 Junior Software Developer
 -------------------------

-As a junior in the field of software development I am particularly interested in front-end development utilizing React.js.
-I have a lot to ... fix the bug !!!
+- As a junior in the field of software development
+- I am particularly interested in front-end development utilizing React.js.
+- I have a lot ... bugs to fix !!!

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [here](http://incomparable-salmiakki-1879eb.netlify.app/)